Battle Of Vicksburg Civil War Map

 After landing his troops, Grant moved swiftly inland, winning several key battles along the way.
 He defeated Confederate forces at Port Gibson, Raymond, and Jackson, the capital of Mississippi.
 These victories disrupted Confederate supply lines and prevented them from concentrating their forces to defend Vicksburg.

 Despite repeated assaults, the Union forces were unable to penetrate the Confederate defenses.
-Grant then settled into a war of attrition, tightening the siege and slowly starving the city into submission.
+Still, grant then settled into a war of attrition, tightening the siege and slowly starving the city into submission.
 The constant bombardment and dwindling supplies took a heavy toll on the Confederate soldiers and the civilian population alike.

 After 47 days of relentless siege, General Pemberton finally surrendered Vicksburg to General Grant on July 4, 1863.
 The surrender of Vicksburg was a major turning point in the Civil War.
 It gave the Union complete control of the Mississippi River, effectively splitting the Confederacy in two.
 The victory at Vicksburg, combined with the Union victory at Gettysburg the previous day, marked the beginning of the end for the Confederacy.